-ReFuels Group faces competition from other fuel options like diesel, Liquified Natural Gas (LNG), and Hydrotreated Vegetable Oil (HVO).
-These alternatives have distinct advantages, such as energy density or renewable properties, which could impact the Group's market share and pricing strategy.
-Competitive pressures may require ReFuels Group to continuously innovate and adapt its offerings.
+Biomethane faces competition from other fuel options like diesel, Liquified Natural Gas (LNG), and Hydrotreated Vegetable Oil (HVO) which have distinct advantages and could impact market demand and pricing strategy.
+ReFuels' green station network can be adapted to a low-carbon multi-fuel future with hydrogen, electricity and other fuel technologies in addition to biomethane.